(From the Desk of the Governor, September 25, 2023)

 Boise, ID – The American Red Cross is facing a severe blood shortage as the national blood supply is dwindling after a lack of donations this summer.
 Hurricane Idalia and other events have strained the supply.

 “As a long-time blood donor and supporter of the American Red Cross, I urge healthy citizens of Idaho to step up and help their neighbors by making an appointment to donate blood as soon as possible,” Governor Little said.

-The blood shortage could impact patients who need surgery, victims of car accidents and other emergencies, or patients suffering from cancer.
+The blood shortage could impact patients who need surgery, victims of car accidents and other emergencies, patients suffering from cancer, and many more.

 Right now, eligible and healthy donors are strongly urged to make an appointment at RedCrossBlood.org to find a blood drive and schedule an appointment today, or by calling 1-800-RED CROSS (1-800-733-2767).

 Editor’s Note: AMVETS Idaho Post 1 is hosting a blood drive at the Veterans Memorial Building on Thursday, October 19, from 10:00 a.m. to 3:00 p.m.
 For more information, click on the flyer below.